Fall San Diego Style: An Autumn Bucket List for America’s Finest City

 Old Town San Diego’s Day of the Dead

 Once a year, friends and family gather to honor their lost loved ones in a Day of the Dead celebration.
 This Latin American custom is designed to commemorate the dearly departed as well as highlight Mexico’s rich heritage through face painting, folk dances, and a candlelit procession.
-Take part in the afterlife festivities in Old Town this year on November 1 and 2.
+Take part in the afterlife festivities in Old Town this year!

 Escape hectic city life and head out on a perfect fall getaway in Julian, a charming mountain community just an hour away from San Diego.
 From wooden storefronts filled with old-fashioned candy to horse-drawn carriage rides down Main Street, this historic mining town feels like stepping back in time.
 Don’t forget to indulge in a Julian staple: its famous apple pie!